RTiK/mosaic/README.md

 This is currently a work in progress and all it does right now is just arranging solid colors into home screen pages using a simple mutation.

+## Constains

+This library is only made for arranging icons on old school screen layouts.
+The screens are filled with icons from left to right and from top to bottom.
+Just as Steve Jobs intended.
+There is currently no support for widgets or arbitrary icon placement.

 ## Installation

 Everything is built with CMake.
 Before we begin installing the project we need to make sure the two dependencies OpenCV and GoogleTest are available on your computer.